 Collectively, the campers’ creations will be arranged in a temporary diorama and remain on display at the Lapham-Patterson House through August.

-Scholarship assistance is available for camp experiences.
+Scholarship assistance (full registration or partial) is available for either camp experience.
 To apply, please download and return the application below.

 Workshops & Drop-Ins Offered throughout the year